cybrilla/generator-parata/README.md

 where., `button` is the name of your component.

-This would generate two files in `components/button/` and one file in `components` called:
+This would generate two files in `components/button/` and one file in `components` as shown in the structure below:
 ```
 - myapp
   - components